nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 A few significant changes took place here so let's break them down:

 - We pass an arrow function inline with our custom function `removeDonut` as the return value.
 This way, we can include the index as an argument.
-- In `removeDonut` we are making a copy of our state array through the spread operator and storing it in a new variable because we need to treat react state as immutable.
+- In `removeDonut` we are making a copy of our state array using the spread operator and storing it in a new variable because we need to treat React state as immutable.
 - We filter through the copied array and return only the array item that matches our condition.
-- Since `filter()` returns a new array, we can then update our state with it.
+- `filter()` returns a new array and we can update our state with that new array from our `filter` function.
 ## Props and destructuring

-So far our components have been fairly lightweight with only a small amount of props.
-This won't always be the case and we should take advantage of object destructuring to help improve our component readability.
+So far our components have been fairly lightweight with only a few props.
+This won't always be the case and when it's not, we can take advantage of object destructuring to help improve our component readability.
 Let's imagine that our props object looks like the following:

 ```javascript
 props = {